Vicki Faint NZDipBusAdmin, AAPNZ Cert, Associate

 Kia ora, ko Sherie taku ignoa.
-As well as being a passionate member of AAPNZ for over 10 years, I also because of being a member of this amazing organisation, was motivated to set up my own training, development and consulting business.
+As well as being a passionate member of AAPNZ for 15 years, because of being a member of this amazing organisation, was motivated to set up my own training, development and consulting business.
 Through networking and working with the amazing global whanau of business support professionals I have had the opportunity to meet and work worth a wide range of individuals and organisations.
 As part of giving back to AAPNZ for all it has given me, I manage the website and our social media platforms.
 I am also a member of the AAPNZ Professional Development Sub-Committee, advising NET on professional development matters and operationalising the decisions made by NET in the professional development space.

 I live in Carterton with my husband Michael , two primary age daughters, Sarah (12) and Rachael (9) and our three legged cat.